Subscribe to my YouTube Channel (Regular Surf Travel Videos)

 Crocs

-One interesting aspect of surfing in Playa Hermosa is the occasional crocodile siting.
+One interesting aspect of surfing in Playa Hermosa is the occasional crocodile.
 Yep, crocs on the beach!
 Just down the coast is one of the best places in Costa Rica to see these magnificent creatures.
 Unfortunately, this does mean they slip out into the ocean occasionally.

 The Digital Nomad Surf Scene